Lemoncode/svelte-workshop/06-fetch-github-api/README.md

 </style>
 ```

-- Let's import the api module that we created:
+- Let's import the api module that we have created:

 _./src/components/github-list/github-list.svelte_